Save money on your bills with PeakSave

 Energy systems need to continuously match supply to demand.
 This is called energy balancing.
 Flexible energy, or flexible demand, helps energy systems maintain this balance during periods of uncertainty.

 In the past, this used to mean firing a generator up or down to meet the changing levels in energy usage.
 We used to hear how at half-time during the FA Cup Final, there was a huge spike in demand, as the nation reached for the kettle.
 Behind the scenes it meant power stations burning more coal (and sometimes even oil) to allow the country to have a simultaneous cup of tea.
-Now we can achieve grid flexibility through new methods, including energy storage, demand-side response (or flexible demand), and distributed generation (generating low carbon electricity at home or work, through solar panels or wind turbines, often paired with battery storage).
+Now we can achieve grid flexibility through new methods, including energy storage, demand-side response (or flexible demand), and distributed generation (generating low-carbon electricity at home or work, through solar panels or wind turbines, often paired with battery storage).

-We are exploring new ways we can supply cleaner, greener energy and help customers save money through flexible energy use, and PeakSave rewards customers for changing how and when they use electricity helping to reduce demand at its busiest.
+We’re exploring new ways we can supply cleaner, greener energy and help customers save money through flexible energy use, and PeakSave rewards customers for changing how and when they use electricity helping to reduce demand at its busiest.
 This helps to balance the grid and means we’re less reliant on fossil fuels to meet that demand, making our electricity more sustainable.

 If you’d like to know more, see Centrica’s The Power of a flexible energy system.

-What are peak hours for using electricity?
+What are the peak hours for using electricity?

 Peak electricity hours tend to be in the morning when people are getting ready to head out to work and school and, in the evening, when they’re returning and making evening meals.
 Therefore, electricity use peaks at around 7am to 11am and then again from 5pm to 9pm.

 Some energy tariffs allow consumers to save money by using electricity at off-peak hours.
 However, consumers on standard flat-rate or fixed energy tariffs pay the same for their electricity regardless of the time of day they use it.
-You can find out what tariff you’re on by checking your bill.

 Learn more about peak and off-peak electricity.